shopgun/verso-browser/README.md

 A multi-paged viewer for browsers.
 See `kitchensink/example1.html` for how it works.

 # Changelog
+## Version ?.?.?
+* Fixed bug where arguments were not being passed to external event handlers.

 ## Version 1.0.28
 * Use new mainFields option for rollup-plugin-node-resolve.
 * Internal refactor for ES6 modules.